 MTC works to provide all Bay Area residents with opportunities for meaningful participation, regardless of ability, age or income.
 This strategy aims to increase activities that reach communities who have been historically left out of policy decisions that affect them.
-Further, MTC recognizes that individuals should not need to be a transportation professional to understand our work.
+Further, MTC recognizes that individuals should not need to be a transportation professional to understand and participate in our work.